 Lots of Tourists

-Luckily, Sarasota has far fewer tourists than cities like Miami, Tampa, and Orlando.
+Luckily, Sarasota has far fewer tourists than cities like Miami, Tampa, Hollywood and Orlando.
 However, Sarasota still offers some great beaches and cultural experiences, so you can expect to see tourists here and there—especially during winter months.
 You’re unlikely to notice a major difference in your daily life as the tourists that come to Florida tend to stick to the bigger cities.

 2. Lifestyle Living in Sarasota